-Urban Development Directorate, Ministry of Housing and Public Works, Government of Bangladesh initiates the project, "Preparation of Development Plan for Fourteen Upazilas".
-The goal of the project is upgrading the living standard of the local people.
-The Bangali River, which is locally called Katakhali River, is the main drainage channel in the area.
-Numerous unnamed small channels and water courses carry water from the adjacent low areas and discharges into this river.
-Alai River flows in from Gaibandha and falls into the Katakhali (Bangali) River near Ramnagar Bazar.
-Although The Jamuna River is close by, there is no connection between the Jamuna River and Katakhali (Bangali) River.
-The banks of Jamuna are protected by flood protection embankments and protective works.
+The project, "Preparation of Development Plan for Fourteen Upazilas" was initiated by Urban Development Directorate, Ministry of Housing and Public Works, Government of Bangladesh.
+The main objective of the project is upgrading the living standard of the local people.
+The Bangali River is the main drainage channel in the area.
+Numerous unnamed small channels and water courses carry water from the adjacent low areas and discharges into Bangali River.
+Ichamati, a distributary of Bangali River off-takes from the river near Jorgacha Bazar.
+2.0 Km from the off-take, another khal called Tonnir Khal diverges from Ichamati River.
+Although The Jamuna River is close by, the banks of that river are protected with flood and erosion protection works which prevent the area from heavy flooding.
 If the flood embankment works do not breach, the area only faces moderate flooding during monsoon.
 Normally, the highest level of monsoon flood sustains for a month or two and then subsides.
-Because of the flood plain mechanism the slope of the land here is towards Katakhali (Bangali) and Alai River, making them the major drainage channels.
-The drainage system is insufficient in the urban areas.
-To solve this problem understand flooding conditions, identify the water logging areas and establish the drainage requirements is necessary.
-This can be performed by a Flood Modeling Software.
-The efficiency of the existing and proposed drainage system can be analyzed using the same model.
+Because of the flood plain mechanism the slope of the land here is towards Bangali River, making it the major drainage channel.
+Drainage system is not effective and sufficient in the urban areas.
+To understand flooding conditions, identify the water logging areas and establish the drainage requirements flood modeling software should be used.
+Models should also be used to assess the efficiency of the existing and proposed drainage system.

-One aspect of this Hydrological Survey is the bathymetric survey of the Katakhali River and Alai River to provide bathymetric information.
-Since the Jamuna River is severed by the flood embankments and protective works from the watersheds of Katakhali and Alai River, bathymetric survey of that river is not necessary.
+One aspect of this Hydrological Survey is the bathymetric survey of the Bangali River, Ichamati River and Tonnir Khal to provide bathymetric information.
+Since the Jamuna River is severed by the flood embankments and protective works from the watershed of Bangali River, bathymetric survey of that river is not necessary.
 During bathymetric survey, information regarding any hydraulic structure is collected.
-The data found in the field will be incorporated in DEM through "Burning" process".
-Using this the surface water flow to assess flood through flood modeling software will be analyzed.
-It is required to assess the flood conditions during different time period and season against different water levels and discharge (Sample results shown in Figure 1.1 and Figure 1.2).
+"Burning" process is used to incorporate the field data in the DEM.
+It is required to analyze the surface water flow to assess flood using flood modeling software.
+It is used to assess the flood conditions during different time period and season against different water levels and discharge (Sample results shown in Figure 1.1 and Figure 1.2).
+Flood will be overstate and the analysis will be faulty if the actual cross section is not obtained.
 This type of analysis will be helpful for preparation of effective and long lasting development plans for this Upazila.
 Hence, accuracy of the analysis is of prime importance.
-If the actual cross-section of the river or channel is not obtained, the analysis will be faulty and will overstate the flood.

 Discharge and rainfall data of the vicinity have been collected from secondary source and analyzed.
-Water level data of BWDB gauge stations SW 46 at Kamarjani, SW 46.9R at Fulchhari, SW 97 at Gaibandha and SW 155 at Mahimgani Railway Crossing have been collected.
-The rainfall data of the station CL 156 at Gaibandha has been collected.
-The water level, discharge and rainfall data for different return period will be obtained analyzing the data.
+Water level data of BWDB gauge stations SW 11A and SW 15J at Shariakandi have been collected.
+The rainfall data of the stations CL 11 at Dhunat and CL 216 at Shibganj, Bogra have been collected.
+Water level, discharge and rainfall data for different return period are obtained using the rainfall data.
+The water level and discharge data are needed to set the boundary condition in flood models.
+The rainfall data will be used to obtain runoffs to calculate discharge at pour points of the sub-catchments.